 Editor’s note: Veranika outlines key choices that shape customer-facing and enterprise application support models.
 And if you need help with building structured application support for your mission-critical software, you are welcome to consider ScienceSoft’s application support offering.

-Application support is no less important than application planning and development, especially when it comes to mission-critical or customer-facing applications.
+Australian companies mention that application support is about 10% to 20% of the development budget, so app support is no less important than application planning and development, especially when it comes to mission-critical or customer-facing applications.
 I see more and more medium and large companies seeking professional support for their internal applications to ensure the continuity of critical business operations and for customer-facing applications – to sustain their customers’ trust and the company's reputation.
 They also want to keep applications relevant to business needs and in line with the business growth strategy to remain competitive.

 All these needs are well-covered by ample application support.
 In the article, I will show how to choose among the diversity of support scenarios and structure your high-level application support needs into a working application support model.

 The first step is to define who you actually need on your support team.

 The user support staff (L1 support).
 They answer general questions about software usage and provide instructions to solve simple issues, such as login problems, software reinstallation, checking hardware configurations.
 L1 support agents usually resolve problems either by verbally walking a user through to resolution or via remote desktop capabilities.